UT-VisionMotionDecision/PLDAPS/README.md

     p2.defaultParameters.newParameter='I told you so';
     display(p.defaultParameters.newParameter);
 ```
-notice that I created a new Parameter newParameter in object p2, but
+notice that I created a new Parameter newParameter in object `p2`, but
-but now you can also access it using p, because p2 und p are identical.
+but now you can also access it using `p`, because `p2` und `p` are identical.

 ###creating a `pldaps` class: